-Seattle Thunderbirds 2022 NHL Draft Eligibles
+Seattle Thunderbirds 2022 NHL Draft Preview

 The Seattle Thunderbirds finished the season with an incredible run to the WHL Finals.
 With a strong fight against the Edmonton Oil Kings, the Thunderbirds pulled off two wins against the eventual WHL champions.
 Those two wins were more than any other WHL playoff team.